Sarcoidosis

 How is sarcoidosis recognized?

-Back to topThe diagnosis of sarcoidosis is based on the patient's medical history, physical examinations, laboratory tests, lung function studies, chest x-rays, CT scans, and eye exams.
+Back to topThe diagnosis of sarcoidosis is based on the patient's medical history, physical examinations, laboratory tests, lung function studies, chest x-rays, CT scans, eye exams, and other medical tests.
 The diagnosis is confirmed by eliminating other diseases having similar symptoms and performing a biopsy on any of the affected organs.
 Sarcoidosis is not a type of cancer.

 How common is it?

 Back to topSarcoidosis usually occurs between the ages of 20 to 40 years.
-People of African-American and Scandinavian descent are more likely to have sarcoidosis.
+People of African and Northern European descent are more likely to have sarcoidosis.
 It affects both men and women but studies show it is more likely to occur in women.
 People with a family history of sarcoidosis are more likely to develop the disease.

 What is the treatment for sarcoidosis?

 Back to topMany patients recover completely without treatment.
-When therapy is recommended, drugs are used to reduce the inflammation or to suppress the immune system.
+When therapy is recommended, drugs are used to reduce inflammation or suppress the immune system.

 Should sarcoidosis be an occupational concern?